antarctica/lantern/docs/site.md

 - showing content where JavaScript is enabled, as an 'else' to `<noscript>`

 > [!NOTE]
-> Scripts are intended to be used sparingly, with functionality implemented using HTML and CSS alone where possible.
+> Scripts are intended to be used sparingly, with functionality implemented using HTML and CSS alone where practical.

 ## Cache busting